 MoD platforms allow people who need transport to ‘meet’ drivers available nearby on the reference platform, simply by sending a request and sharing their geolocation.
 As well as being an economic solution, such solutions can facilitate travel between transit stations and homes or workplaces, encouraging citizens not to use their private car for daily trips.

 Uber and Lyft are popular examples of MoD services, however, other solutions with a strong impact are car-sharing and bike-sharing, which allow users to reserve vehicles to rent via digital apps.
-Both car and bike-sharing are in the process of being implemented through the Planet App in several of our projects, including REDO in Milan – the first smart project aimed at social housing in Italy.
+Both car and bike-sharing are in the process of being implemented through the Planet App in several of our projects, including REDO in Milan – the first affordable smart project in Italy.